An Interview with JULIUS CAESAR Director Ashley Brooke Monroe

 What is your concept for JULIUS CAESAR ?

 I’m directing a production that has superheroes.
 Caesar is a little bit like Superman, and Antony is a little bit like Batman.
 When you read the full text of JULIUS CAESAR there’s a lot of supernatural elements.
 Calpurnia, Caesar’s wife, has visions and she can see into the future.
 The Soothsayer can see into the future in a certain way.
-There’s a lot of omens from the night sky, evil affecting them.
-It’s this land that’s a little bit different than realism, than the day to day, so I thought that was a helpful clue into what kind of world this could be for my production.
-It’s also exciting to me because there’s lots of talk of battles in JULIUS CAESAR.
+There’s a lot of omens from the night sky–evil affecting them.
+It’s this land that’s a little bit different than realism, than the day-to-day, so I thought that was a helpful clue into what kind of world this could be for my production.
+It’s also exciting to me because there is a lot of talk of battles in JULIUS CAESAR.
 For me, if we’re going to be talking about these epic battles, I wanted real, physical violence and combat between the characters.
 In a superhero world we can have some epic battles.
-They will be really satisfying, because they have not just traditional physical violence, but the ability to freeze someone, or to just shoot them with power out of their hand.
+They will be really satisfying, because they have not just traditional physical violence, but the ability to freeze someone, or to shoot them with power out of their hand.
 I think that would be fun.

 So if Julius Caesar and Marc Antony are Superman and Batman, who are Brutus and Cassius?